Iñaki Urdangarin: Personal life

 According to the Royal Household, Urdangarin met the Infanta Cristina, Duchess of Palma de Mallorca at the 1996 Olympic Games in Atlanta.
 However Consuelo León Llorente and María Molina maintain in their book, Infanta Cristina, that they met in 1992.
 They married in Barcelona on 4 October 1997.
 The couple have four children, all born at Teknon Medical Centre in Barcelona: Juan (born 29 September 1999); Pablo (born 6 December 2000); Miguel (born 30 April 2002); and Irene (born 5 June 2005).
 As is social custom in Spain, Urdangarin had often been accorded the male form of his wife's title with the courtesy title of Duke of Palma de Mallorca since his marriage.
 Cristina would lose this title in 2015.

 The family lived in Barcelona from 1997 until 2009, where Urdangarin was director of planning and development for Motorpress Ibérica and a founding partner of Nóos Consultoría Estratégica.
 From 2009 to 2011, they lived in Washington, D.C., where he worked for Telefónica.
 In August 2013, Urdangarin remained in Barcelona to stand trial, while his wife and children moved to Geneva, Switzerland, to work with the Caixabank Foundation.
 On 24 January 2022, Cristina and Urdangarin announced their separation.
+The couple divorced in December 2023.